 International Deutsche School of Brussels

 German-speaking new students from grades 5 to 10 can apply for a full one-year scholarship if they can demonstrate good academic performance, motivation, and commitment.

 How to apply for a scholarship at an international school in Belgium

-The exact process for applying for financial support at international schools in Belgium will vary from school to school and will depend on the type of support being applied for.
-Applications can include:
+The exact process for applying for financial support at international schools in Belgium will vary from school to school and also depend on the type of support being applied for.
+Applications can include items such as:

 - an application form submitted along with supporting documents as required